-There are several gun safety rules to observe at all times when handling a gun.
+There are 4 rules of gun safety to observe at all times when handling a gun.
 Some are general rules meant to safeguard the user, the people around him or her, animals, and other objects that may get destroyed by a strayed bullet.
 On the other hand, some rules are specific and address a particular process like gun cleaning.
 See, guns are not toys.
 The shots fired from these firearms can have lethal destructive force.

 Every gun, when purchased, is accompanied by gun safety rules that the owner should read carefully to understand how to operate the gun.
 Knowledge is vital when handling a firearm at any given time.
 In this post, four rules of gun safety shall be discussed.

 4 Rules Of Gun Safety

 You may have read several gun safety rules in manuals or in instructional books, on blogs, and so forth.
 If you have been keen enough, you may have noticed that 4 rules of gun safety stand out.
 These rules are clear and easy to remember.
 Without further ado: